-- Thread: I used 40wt polyester embroidery machine thread, but rayon would work also
+- Thread: I used 40wt polyester embroidery thread, but you can choose your preference

 - Small, sharp scissors

 Appliques are great for embroidering on minky as are fill-stitch designs.
-If you’re choosing a light stitch density design with several running stitches, just make sure it’s not going to get lost in the nap of the fabric!
-Monogramming or embroidering a name is also great, as long as the letters are dense enough.
+Monogramming or embroidering a name is also lovely, as long as the letters are dense enough.

 If you aren’t sure where you want the design, you can print out a paper copy of the design from your embroidery software and use that to help you preview design placement.

 Next, spray a light layer of Odif 505 on the stabilizer.

 Then, adhere the cut-away or PolyMesh stabilizer to the back of the fabric.
 Using temporary spray adhesive is optional, but I think using it to secure the fabric and stabilizer together makes this project easier to hoop.
 Make sure not to spray too much adhesive, or you can gunk things up.

 2. Hoop the Minky Fabric and Load the Machine.

 Then, with the stabilizer on the bottom and the right side of the minky facing up, hoop the two layers.
 (Read: how to hoop fabric if you have issues!)

 If you think your minky will be damaged with hooping, you have the option to float it above hooped stabilizer.
 Just make sure you pin, baste, or use adhesive to keep it from moving during the embroidery process.